Smoothing Variances Across Time: Adaptive Stochastic Volatility: Empirical Study

 Another defining feature of ASV is its ability to localize the timing of large variations in volatility through the shrinkage parameter $\kappa_t := \frac{1}{1 + \exp(v_t)}$. $\kappa_t$ close to 0 corresponds to high variability in the latent volatility increments $\Delta h_t$, indicating periods of substantial changes in $h_t$, while a $\kappa_t$ near 1 suggests strong shrinkage and minimal change.
 Thus $\kappa_t$ serves as an interpretable signal for identifying the timing of structural shifts in volatility.

-In Figure~\ref{fig:kappa}, we highlight time points where the posterior mean of $\kappa_t$ drops below 0.9, marking potential locations of abrupt volatility changes.
-For the S\&P 500 index (\Cref{fig:kappa_a}), this includes notable episodes explored in earlier paragraph, such as the 2008 financial crisis, the 2011 European debt crisis, and the COVID-19 shock in early 2020.
-In \Cref{fig:kappa_b}, electricity usage spikes in volatility around late spring and early fall, periods that typically mark transitions in heating or cooling demand, reflecting changing usage patterns driven by weather fluctuations. \Cref{fig:kappa_b} shows a similar pattern with volatility spikes in bike rental counts occurring near the start of spring such as late February and March and near the end-of-year holiday season in December and January.
+In Figure~\ref{fig:kappa}, we highlight the time points in which the posterior mean of $\kappa_t$ falls below 0.9, marking potential periods of abrupt volatility changes.
+For the S\&P 500 index (\Cref{fig:kappa_a}), this includes notable episodes explored earlier, such as the 2008 financial crisis, the 2011 European debt crisis, and the COVID-19 shock in early 2020.
+In \Cref{fig:kappa_b}, volatility in electricity usage spikes around late spring and early fall, periods that typically mark transitions in heating or cooling demand, reflecting changing usage patterns driven by weather fluctuations. \Cref{fig:kappa_c} shows a similar pattern with volatility spikes in bike rental counts occurring near the start of spring, such as late February and March, and near the end-of-year holiday season in December and January.